Shūkyō nisei

+In July 2022, former Japanese Prime Minister Shinzo Abe was assassinated by Tetsuya Yamagami while giving a speech at the upper election campaign in Nara, which increased media scrutiny on the matter.

 Overview

 Testimonies from those who are concerned reveal that many of those children suffer from poverty caused by large donations that their parents make to their religious organizations.
 They also suffer from child neglect due to their parents disappearing for religious activities for several months at a time.
 Many may be suffering from being forced to accept religious demands.
-Examples could include prohibitions on watching television, reading manga, attending a friend’s birthday party, physical contact with the opposite gender, visiting temples and shrines of other religions, and participating in other religions’ events, such as Christmas.
+Examples could include prohibitions on watching television, reading manga, attending a friend's birthday party, physical contact with the opposite gender, visiting temples and shrines of other religions, and participating in other religions' events, such as Christmas.

 There are cases where their human rights are violated by being prevented from enrolling in higher education or finding employment.
-Moreover, some are forced to live with bizarre names selected by the founder or forced to drink wine that is said to contain the guru’s blood.
+Moreover, some are forced to live with bizarre names selected by the founder or forced to drink wine that is said to contain the guru's blood.

 Some shūkyō nisei who want to abandon their faith hesitate in fear of losing their parents' love.
 In addition, even if they are able to leave the religious organization, they must sever relations with their parents.
 Therefore, they often struggle when they need a guarantor for employment or relocation of residence, which is a common requirement in Japan.
 Even if they consult a local government office or hotline regarding child abuse or livelihood support, freedom of religion may be entangled with receiving support, as many of these cases are handled differently from those involving livelihood protection or domestic violence.
 Some are told that the authorities cannot intervene in religious matters, and that family matters should be discussed within the family first and turned away.
 There have also been cases in which people requested restrictions on access to residential records of their new addresses in order to escape their parents, but they were denied on the grounds that the issue was one between parent and child.

-The perpetrator who fatally shot former Prime Minister Shinzo Abe on July 8, 2022 stated that he targeted Abe for his ties to the Unification Church.
-The perpetrator's mother joined the Unification Church when he was still a child.
-His mother later declared bankruptcy after donating most of the family assets to the church while leaving her children unattended and their illness untreated.
-As a result, matters related to shūkyō nisei have been trending on social media, and members of the Japanese government are urged to take drastic measures.
-Three months after the assassination, an outspoken shūkyō nisei victim under the pseudonym "Sayuri Ogawa" called for the disbandment of the Unification Church at a press conference, but received messages from her parents via the church accusing her of being mentally unstable and demanding an end to the press conference.